 Ideation: From Thought to Intention

 However you came to the decision that it was time to start a new job search, it’s important to understand why you felt motivated to make a change.
 There are no right or wrong reasons, but identifying the source (or sources) of dissatisfaction with your current job - which surely you thought of as the job when you accepted it years back - will help you in your job search and, in all likelihood, it will also increase your candidate appeal to employers and recruiters.
+This is where candidate sourcing plays a crucial role.
+Knowing how companies search for potential candidates can give you insights into what employers are looking for, and help you tailor your job search to match those expectations.

 Execution: From Intention to Implementation